About Our Members and Trustees/Governors

 Mr Atkinson was a Governor for 6 years (at Heaton Manor in Newcastle) prior to joining Kepier’s team in October 2020.
-He serves as Vice-Chair of the Trust/Local Governing Body.
-He is also Link Governor for Inclusion, PE and MFL.
+He serves as Chair of the Trust/Local Governing Body and is Chair of the Discipline and Complaints Committee, Personnel and Salaries Committee and Headteacher’s Appraisal Panel.
+He is also Link Governor for Inclusion and MFL.

 He has a BA (Hons) First Class in Leadership and Management, an MSc in Leadership (ongoing) and is a Lead Auditor.
 Mr Atkinson serves as an Army Officer in HM Forces.
 Accumulating a vast amount of experience in leadership, coaching and mentoring along with strategic planning and change implementation, Mr Atkinson feels he can support the school as we look to develop and improve school leaders, teachers, support staff and learners.
 He also feels that his experience in organisational auditing can help identify areas for improvement allowing the School Leadership Team to be proactive rather than reactive.